robinrojh/tp/docs/UserGuide.md

   4. Delete a Procedure from the Client
   5. View all Clients and associated Procedures in the Client
   6. Calculate the cost of all Procedures on a specified date
+  7. List all Procedures of a Client
+  8. Clear all Clients from Networkers
+  9. Find all Clients by keyword
 - **Command Summary**

 --------------------------------------------------------------------------------------------------------------------